GeoStat-Framework/GSTools/README.md

 <img src="https://raw.githubusercontent.com/GeoStat-Framework/GSTools/master/docs/source/pics/gau_field.png" alt="Random field" width="600px"/>
 </p>

-A similar example but for a three dimensional field is exported to a [VTK](https://vtk.org/) file, which can be visualized with [ParaView](https://www.paraview.org/).
+A similar example but for a three dimensional field is exported to a [VTK](https://vtk.org/) file, which can be visualized with [ParaView](https://www.paraview.org/) or [PyVista](http://docs.pyvista.org) in Python:

 ```python
 from gstools import SRF, Gaussian